soficis/VibeTranslate/docs/SetupAndBuild.md

-# Setup and Build Guide - TranslateVibe
+# Setup and Build Guide - VibeTranslate

 This guide provides comprehensive instructions for setting up, building, and running all TranslationFiesta applications in the repository.